dalawhatumus/NAQAA_PROJECT/README.md

 ## Changelog

 ### Part 1 Feedback Improvements

+- Part 1 feedback identified that wireframes were not submitted (0/2) —
+  wireframe sketches for all five pages have been designed and documented as part of the Part 2 planning process.

+- Part 1 feedback identified that content research and sourcing was insufficient (1/10) — comprehensive content has now been researched and added across all five pages, including organisational history, program descriptions, volunteer information, and contact details sourced from Naqaa Foundation materials.

-- Part 1 feedback noted the homepage lacked visual engagement — added hero image (image1.jpg) to address this.
+- Part 1 feedback identified that no GitHub commits were made (0/5) —
+  the project has now been pushed to GitHub with 29 descriptive commits documenting each stage of development.

-- Part 1 feedback highlighted poor code readability — improved HTML comments and structured code sections for clarity.
+- Part 1 feedback identified that the README was incomplete (2/5) —
+  the README has been fully updated to include project overview, goals, structure, sitemap, setup instructions, timeline, changelog, screenshots, and references.

-- Part 1 feedback identified inconsistent heading levels across pages — standardised heading hierarchy (h1 → h2 → h3) on all pages.
+- Part 1 feedback identified that no changelog was present (0/5) —
+  a detailed changelog has been added to the README documenting all Part 1 corrections and Part 2 development work.

-- Part 1 feedback noted broken navigation links — fixed all internal navigation links to correctly connect all five pages.
+- Part 1 feedback noted that code comments were insufficient (4/5) —
-- Part 1 feedback flagged inline CSS as poor practice — moved all styling from inline attributes to the external stylesheet (style.css).
+  comments have been expanded across all HTML files to fully explain each section and element of the code.

 ---

 ### Part 2 Development

-- Created and linked an external stylesheet (style.css) to all five website pages to ensure consistent styling.
+- Created and linked an external stylesheet (style.css) to all five website pages to ensure consistent styling across the entire project.

-- Implemented a responsive navigation menu that adapts across desktop, tablet, and mobile screen sizes.
+- Implemented a responsive navigation menu that adapts seamlessly across desktop, tablet, and mobile screen sizes.

-- Added media queries for tablet (768px) and mobile (480px) breakpoints to ensure full responsiveness.
+- Added media queries for tablet (768px) and mobile (480px) breakpoints to ensure full responsiveness on all devices.

 - Applied a consistent colour scheme using Naqaa Foundation branding colours throughout all pages.

 - Added comprehensive typography styling including font-family, font-size, font-weight, and line-height for headings, paragraphs, navigation, and lists.

-- Styled buttons, forms, sections, and navigation elements to create a professional and cohesive appearance.
+- Styled buttons, forms, sections, and navigation elements to create a professional and cohesive appearance across all pages.

 - Added hover, focus, and active pseudo-class effects to all interactive elements to improve user interaction and accessibility.

-- Made all images fully responsive using srcset, sizes attributes, and max-width: 100% CSS properties.
+- Made all images fully responsive using srcset, sizes attributes, and
+  max-width: 100% CSS properties.

-- Added additional images to the Home and About Us pages to improve visual appeal and engagement.
+- Added additional images to the Home and About Us pages to improve visual appeal and community engagement.

-- Implemented a scrolling donation announcement banner in the header using a CSS marquee-style keyframe animation.
+- Implemented a scrolling donation announcement banner in the header using a CSS keyframe animation for modern visual impact.

-- Added a Google Maps embed to the Contact page to provide location information to users.
+- Added a Google Maps embed to the Contact page to provide clear location information to users.

-- Expanded content across all five pages (Home, About, Services, Contact, Enquiry) for completeness and depth.
+- Expanded content across all five pages (Home, About, Services, Contact, Enquiry) for completeness, depth, and relevance.

 - Improved accessibility through semantic HTML5 elements and descriptive alt text on all images.

 - Enhanced SEO using meta description, keywords, and author meta tags on all pages.

 - Tested and optimised the website layout and functionality across desktop, tablet, and mobile devices.

 - Documented all Part 1 corrections and Part 2 additions in this changelog for full version control transparency.

 ---